Lady Bird Johnson

-Claudia Alta "Lady Bird" Johnson (née Taylor; December 22, 1912 – July 11, 2007) was the first lady of the United States from 1963 to 1969 as the wife of President Lyndon B. Johnson.
-She previously served as the second lady from 1961 to 1963 when her husband was vice president.
+Claudia Alta "Lady Bird" Johnson (née Taylor; December 22, 1912 – July 11, 2007) was the first lady of the United States from 1963 to 1969, as the wife of Lyndon B. Johnson, the 36th president of the United States.
+She had previously been Second Lady of the United States from 1961 to 1963, when her husband was vice president under President John F. Kennedy.

 Notably well educated for a woman of her era, Lady Bird proved a capable manager and a successful investor.
 After marrying Lyndon Johnson in 1934 when he was a political hopeful in Austin, Texas, she used a modest inheritance to bankroll his congressional campaign and then ran his office while he served in the Navy.

-As First Lady, Mrs. Johnson broke new ground by interacting directly with Congress, employing her own press secretary, and making a solo electioneering tour.
-She was an advocate for beautifying the nation's cities and highways ("Where flowers bloom, so does hope").
+As first lady, Johnson broke new ground by interacting directly with Congress, employing her press secretary, and making a solo electioneering tour.
+She advocated beautifying the nation's cities and highways ("Where flowers bloom, so does hope").
 The Highway Beautification Act was informally known as "Lady Bird's Bill".
-She received the Presidential Medal of Freedom in 1977, and the Congressional Gold Medal in 1984, the highest honors bestowed upon a U.S. civilian.
-Johnson has been consistently ranked in occasional Siena College Research Institute surveys of as one of the most highly regarded American first ladies per the assessments of historians.
+She received the Presidential Medal of Freedom in 1977 and the Congressional Gold Medal in 1984, the highest honors bestowed upon a U.S. civilian.
+Johnson has been consistently ranked in occasional Siena College Research Institute surveys as one of the most highly regarded American first ladies per historians' assessments.